Email blasts are the best training for being clear.

-When writing an email to everyone, if I wasn’t perfectly clear, I’d get 20,000 confused replies, which would take my staff all week to reply back to each, costing me at least $5000 plus lost morale.
+When writing an email to everyone, if I wasn’t perfectly clear, I’d get 20,000 confused replies, which would take my staff all week to reply to, costing me at least $5000 plus lost morale.

-Even if I was very clear, but took more than a few sentences to explain something, I’d get thousands of replies from people who never read past the first few.
+Even if I was very clear but took more than a few sentences to explain something, I’d get thousands of replies from people who never read past the first few sentences.

-Writing that email to all customers would take me all day, carefully eliminating every unnecessary word, and reshaping every sentence to make sure it could not be misunderstood.
+Writing that email to customers — carefully eliminating every unnecessary word, and reshaping every sentence to make sure it could not be misunderstood — would take me all day.

 One unclear sentence?
 Immediate $5000 penalty.
 Ouch.